-Vision Super Pty Ltd (the Company) is a company limited by shares that was incorporated on 10 June 1998 and is domiciled in Australia.
+Vision Super Pty Ltd (the Company) is a company limited by shares that is incorporated and domiciled in Australia.

 The office of Vision Super Pty Ltd is located at Level 15, 360 Collins Street Melbourne Victoria 3000.

 The nature of the operations and principle activities of the Company are to provide trustee and administration services to superannuation entities, being Local Authorities Superannuation Fund (LASF) and administration services to Vision Pooled Superannuation Trust (VPST).